rohan-varma/rohan-varma.github.io/finance/tax_loss_covid.md

 mathjax: True
 ---

-This blog post is a deviation from the technical content that I usually post, since I thought it may be useful to share my experience with my first time venturing into tax-loss harvesting, especially given the market conditions in response to COVID-19.
+I wrote this since I thought it may be useful to share my experience with my first time venturing into tax-loss harvesting, especially given the market conditions in response to COVID-19.
 This post is not meant to be a comprehensive guide for when to tax loss harvest, but more of a series of steps that would need to take when deciding to go through with it, and a rough estimation of the actual benefits.
 Now for the obligatory disclaimer: this post isn't intended to provide investment or tax advice!

 ##### What is Tax-Loss Harvesting?